 The water was an essential part of island life long before the arrival of Columbus ad it still is today.
 From the travels of the indigenous people, fish, boats, waves, ocean currents, and sea birds are all part of what makes the islands what they are.
 Touring a town or sitting on a crowded beach won’t give you a complete sense of life in the tropics.

 Sure, the Caribbean has some of the most beautiful beaches and coral reefs in the world.
 Most of them, however, aren’t within walking or swimming distance from a parking lot.
 To see the natural wonders and pristine locations, travel by boat is a necessity.

 Excursions from cruises ships and resorts can transport your offshore for a quick tour of a few of these spots.
 Unfortunately, these types of tours typically only allow a brief visit to enjoy the wonders before loading you back onto the boat for a return trip.
 Imagine exploring these sites at your leisure when they aren’t packed with tourists and boats.
 This is a completely different experience than most visitors get to enjoy.

 You’re in the islands.
 Organized group tours, lines to disembark, and fixed schedules are not why people travel to the Caribbean.
 Having your own boat allows you to travel wherever you want when you want.
-Stop at a great snorkel spot, follow a dolphin, anchor and enjoy the sunset, or do nothing it all.
+Stop at a great snorkel spot, follow a dolphin, anchor, and enjoy the sunset, or do nothing at all.
 Remember, this is your chance to be on island time.
-That doesn’t mean doing nothing, that simply means doing what you want when you want.
+That doesn’t mean doing anything, that simply means doing what you want when you want.
 Enjoy your dinner and drinks on the deck or take off on a rigorous hike.
 It’s up to you.
 Can you feel the stress of the everyday world beginning to drift away?
 Ahhhhhh…..